Response to Covid-19 (Coronavirus)

 Because of the very nature of dentistry, because patients and dental clinicians are in such close contact, the government considered it necessary to restrict dental treatment to urgent and emergency care only, in specially equipped centres.

-What can I do if I have a dental problem?
+What can I do if I have a dental problem during the lockdown?

 We are receiving calls and messages from patients who are experiencing dental pain and we’re sorry not to be able to offer you face-to-face treatment ourselves.